rust-lang-nursery/rust-cookbook/src/database/postgres/aggregate_data.md

 [![postgres-badge]][postgres] [![cat-database-badge]][cat-database]

 This recipe lists the nationalities of the first 7999 artists in the database of the [`Museum of Modern Art`] in descending order.

+In this example, a local postgres instance rows in a Nation struct.
+A GROUP BY clause collects the artists into their nationality.

 ```rust,no_run
 extern crate postgres;